hussaini021/Library_management/README.md

 - **Murtaza Hussaini**
 - **Jawied Moraadi**

-Students of the **Faculty of Information Technology and Communication**,
+Students of the **Faculty of Information communication and Technology**,
 **Kabul University**

 ## 📄 License